algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 A Scene is a group of nodes organized to create a functional game element, such as a character, a user interface, or a complete level.
 A scene can contain multiple nodes, arranged in a hierarchy to form a logical structure.
 The advantage of this system is that each scene can be reused, combined with others, or instantiated multiple times to create repetitive or modular elements in the game.

-For example, you can create:
+For example, we can create:

 - a scene for a level,
 - a scene for a player character (with nodes for the sprite, animations, collisions, etc.),
 - a scene for the user interface (UI).
 Each scene can be saved as a file and imported into other scenes.
-This system makes development modular and allows you to work on individual elements of the game without affecting the entire project.
+This system makes development modular and allows us to work on individual elements of the game without affecting the entire project.